kacorperation/python_big_data/README.md

 v 1.0:
 -----
-dataset_helper:
+dataframe_helper:

-* Helps create dataset and batches from the said dataset for unsupervised ML
+* Helps create dataframe and batches from the said dataframe for unsupervised ML
+* Has methods to normalize each feature of the dataframe

 class_importer: